ratwithacompiler/OBS-captions-plugin/README.md

 * **On iOS** it's a system wide setting: `Settings -> General -> Accessibility -> Subtitles & Captioning -> Closed Captions + SHD`
   * If it's already off but viewers still see captions they have to turn it on and off again (appears to be a bug on some iOS versions)

+* **On Android** it's `Closed Captions` under the player settings options right beneath the quality selection.
+The option will only show up once the streamer has talked.

-Does NOT work with SLOBS (Streamlabs OBS).
+Does NOT work with Streamlabs OBS (SLOBS).

 This uses the built in captions support of Twitch's video player so viewers only get the limited amount of positioning options that the player provides.
 Viewers can choose between top/bottom and left/center/right for the captions box but can't freely move or resize it or put it into a corner.
 It's also not possible for streamers to pick a good custom default position for it, the default will be center bottom for all viewers that have captions enabled.
 Viewers can use the [FrankerFaceZ Browser extension](https://chrome.google.com/webstore/detail/frankerfacez/fadndhdgpmmaapbmfcknlfgcflmmmieb) which provides the ability to set fully custom caption box positions and more settings.